Cactoidal/Time-Crystal/godot/README.md

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/e4841f38-9260-4d2a-934a-52a38a9c06a0

+Given the target hash in the upper left, the game cycles through all the possible combinations of cards - appended to the secret passphrase (a bunch of random bytes) and inventory - to get the values producing a matching hash.

 You can see that the computation still slows down the game, but doesn't cause it to freeze, which is a big improvement.
 The computation also completes almost 5 seconds faster.
 Great suggestion!